 Discover its beaches

 Skiathos Island has some of the most impressive beaches in all of Greece.
-Covered with forests of pine trees, the beaches in Skiathos have soft sand and crystal water.
+Covered with forests of pine trees, the beaches in Skiathos have soft sand and crystal clear water.
 Most Skiathos beaches on the island’s southern side are organized with umbrellas, sunbeds, and watersports centers.
-Skiathos beaches on the northern side are secluded, therefore, preferred by naturists.
-Boats can be rented to make the tour of the island.
+Skiathos beaches on the northern side are secluded and, therefore, preferred by naturists.
+Boats can be rented to make a tour of the island.
 You will find below a list of the best beaches on Skiathos Island.

 Koukounaries Beach ©Iraklis Milas / Adobe Stock

-Koukounaries Beach: It is the most well-known beach in Skiathos, therefore, the most crowded.
-It is renowned for its fine white sand and fragrant pine trees forest, from which the region took its name.
+It is the most well-known and, therefore, the most crowded beach in Skiathos.
+It is renowned for its fine white sand and fragrant pine tree forest, from which the region took its name.
 Furthermore, it is considered one of the finest beaches in Greece.
-The stunning crystal-clear blue waters are a simple pleasure.
+The stunning, crystal-clear blue waters are a simple pleasure.
 The beach is also well-organized.
-Hence it offers many water sports, chairs, umbrellas, and beach bars.
+Hence, it offers many water sports, chairs, umbrellas, and beach bars.

 Around the beach, there are many restaurants, bars, and some hotels.
 A local bus links this beach to the capital every 30 minutes, so it should be easy to reach, even without renting a car.